Front Range Fed

 Instructions

 • Add eggs to a large pot and bring to a boil over medium heat.
-Boil for 3-5 minutes, then turn off burner and allow eggs to sit in hot water for an additional 10 minutes.
-(Alternatively, you can hard-boil your eggs in an Instant Pot, which is super easy and makes them easy to peel.
-(See note below if you'd like to cook your eggs the easy way in the Instant Pot!)
+Boil for 3-5 minutes, then turn off the burner and allow eggs to sit in the hot water for an additional 10 minutes.
+(Alternatively, you can hard-boil your eggs in an Instant Pot, which is super easy and makes them easy to peel.)

 • Drain eggs and immediately submerge them in an ice bath.
 The ice bath will help stop the eggs from continuing to cook and can help make them a little easier to peel.

-• Once eggs are cooled, peel them, slice them in half, and remove the yolk from each egg.
+• Once eggs are cooled, peel them, slice them in half using a sharp knife, and remove the yolk from each egg.

 • Place the yolks, mustard, mayo, salt, and pepper in a bowl and mash well with a fork until all ingredients are smooth and combined.